nautobot/nautobot/nautobot/docs/installation/3-nautobot.md

 ## Optional Requirements

+!!! danger
+    `FIXME(jathan)` This section needs to be revised because there is no "Nautobot root directory" when installing via `pip`.

-All Python packages required by Nautobot are listed in `requirements.txt` and will be installed automatically.
-Nautobot also supports some optional packages.
+All Python packages required by Nautobot will be installed automatically when using `pip install nautobot`.

+Nautobot also supports the ability to install optional Python packages.
 If desired, these packages must be listed in `local_requirements.txt` within the Nautobot root directory.

 ### NAPALM